 Most of the hotels or even shops have a basket full of coca leaves for the tourists so you can never run our of coca leaves in Peru.

 HOW TO GET TO LAGUNA PARON?

-If you love to camp, there is also the possibility to stay at Laguna Paron over night.
-At the lake there is a small refuge with bathroom and kitchen where you can sleep for 10 soles per person.
+If you love to camp, there is also the possibility to stay at Laguna Paron overnight.
+At the Paron lake, there is a small refuge with a bathroom and kitchen where you can sleep for 10 soles per person.
 The cheapest option is to camp outside for free.
-If you don’t have your own car, don’t forget that you would need to arrange a drop of and pick up to and from the refuge.
-Otherwise you will stay there forever, which is maybe not that bad at all.
+If you don’t have your own car, don’t forget that you would need to arrange a drop-off and pick up to and from the refuge.
+Otherwise, you will stay there forever, which is maybe not that bad at all.

 DON’T MAKE THE SAME MISTAKE WE MADE